-Under subsection 13.3(4), registrants do not have to make a suitability determination for a permitted client if:
+Under subsection 13.3(4), registrants do not have There are exceptions to the requirement to make a suitability determination for a permitted client if:

-- the permitted client has waived their right to suitability in writing, and - the registrant does not act as an adviser for a managed account of the permitted client

-A permitted client may waive their right to suitability for all trades under a blanket waiver.
+- the permitted client has waived their right to suitability in writing, and - the registrant does not act as an adviser for a managed account of the permitted client A permitted client under subsections 13.3(3) and 13.3(4), for clients that are Canadian financial institutions, Schedule III banks or certain permitted clients.
+Permitted clients may waive their right to suitability for all trades under a blanket waiver.

-SRO exemptions

-SRO rules may also provide conditional exemptions from the suitability obligation, for example, for dealers who offer order execution only services.
+SRO exemptions SRO rules may also provide conditional exemptions from the suitability obligation, obligations under section 13.3, for example, for dealers who offer order execution only services.